-Carroll County also receives referrals from the Health Department and allows for 20 vouchers to assist with homeless individuals wanting to obtain permanent housing.
-Health Department caseworkers ensure these individuals are successful in not only receiving housing assistance but also being able to maintain their eligibility for housing assistance.
+Carroll County Housing receives referrals from the county's Coordinated Entry agency for 20 vouchers to assist with homeless individuals wanting to obtain permanent housing.
+Caseworkers ensure these individuals are successful in not only receiving housing assistance but also being able to maintain their eligibility for housing assistance.